PayString/paystring-documentation/docs/aws-lambda-deploy.md

 You can add PayIDs by uploading `json` files to this bucket, each of which contains a single user that conforms to [the PayID schema](payid-schemas#example-single-user-schema).
 You can upload new files to the bucket via the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/buckets/).

-When the stack is created, a test account is provided at `testaccount.json`:
+When the stack is created, a test account is provided at `testaccount.json`.
+The name of the file used to resolve the PayID--`testaccount.json`--is resolved by `mydomain.tld/testaccount`.

 ```
 {